Doors Don't Route: Cloud-Hosting UniFi Access with VXLAN-over-IPSec

 "Access needs to see the other device in the same VLAN (broadcast domain)."

 I tested option 43 anyway.
 The MikroTik sent it, the lease included the encoded controller IP, the Hub Mini ignored it.
-No set-inform, no SSH, no fallback.
-The device only adopted once the controller could participate in the L2 discovery exchange.
-After adoption, normal controller-to-device traffic can be L3-routed; the first discovery step was the hard constraint.
+No set-inform, no SSH, no useful fallback for this case.
+The device only adopted once the controller could participate in the discovery exchange.

 That single fact controls every networking decision in this story.